ziglang/zig/README.md

  * Partial compile-time function evaluation with eliminates the need for a preprocessor or macros.
- * The binaries produced by Zig have complete debugging information so you can, for example, use GDB to debug your software.
+ * The binaries produced by Zig have complete debugging information so you can, for example, use GDB or MSVC to debug your software.
  * Built-in unit tests with `zig test`.
  * Friendly toward package maintainers.
 Reproducible build, bootstrapping process carefully documented.
 Issues filed by package maintainers are